New Mexico Speed Test Tool

 • Ensure your internet speed meets the minimum requirements for the application.

-• Close any unnecessary browser tabs and applications running on your computer.
+• Close unnecessary browser tabs and applications.

 Connection Definitions

-Albuquerque and Santa Fe NM residents can use this local fiber-connected speed test tool to obtain an accurate network connection reading.
+Albuquerque and Santa Fe, NM residents can use this local fiber-connected speed test tool to obtain an accurate network connection reading.

 Jitter: